ustbhuangyi/better-scroll/doc/en/README.md

 A fantastic mobile ui lib implement by Vue: [cube-ui](https://github.com/didi/cube-ui/)

-## use better-scroll in the real project
+## Using better-scroll in the real project

 If you want to learn how to use better-scroll in the real project，you can learn my two practical courses(in Chinese)。